-- approx. 5 splashes soy sauce
+- 1 tablespoon soy sauce

-- 1 cup chopped fresh cilantro (optional)
+- 1/2 cup chopped fresh cilantro optional

 - Add cilantro during last five minutes of cooking.
-Top with hot sauce and serve over rice if you want, and enjoy!

-Freeze in an airtight container for up to 6 months.
+- Freezer directions: Freeze in an airtight container for up to 6 months.
 When ready to eat, run hot water on the outside of the container, pop out into a large pot, cover, and heat over medium heat, stirring occasionally until heated through.

 - For a no-tomato version, omit the crushed tomatoes and use 1-2 cups more vegetable stock.